 Who says apps and mobile phone games are only reserved for entertainment?

-In the last few years, there has been a steady rise in the popularity of personal-development mobile programs that help you learn something new on a regular basis.
+In the last few years, there has been a steady rise in the popularity of personal-development mobile programs that help you learn something new regularly.
 Duolingo is a great example of an app that can help you get better at English, just by dedicating five minutes of your time every day.

 Alternatively, you can purchase a computer game that relies on a narrative and spend a couple of hours every week playing.
 You’ll find that after a few months, your vocabulary will have significantly increased, which can serve as a great building block for further development.